domainaware/parsedmarc/docs/index.rst

    maximum JVM heap sizes in ``/etc/elasticsearch/jvm.options`` to more reasonable levels, depending on your server's resources.

+   Make sure the system has at least 2 GB more RAM then the assigned JVM heap size.

    Always set the minimum and maximum JVM heap sizes to the same value.

    For example, to set a 4 GB heap size, set

    .. code-block:: bash